apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

 Answer:

-Note that the property name in the Spring Boot 2.x environment is constrained to allow only lowercase letters, numbers and short transverse lines, ` [a-z] [0-9] ` and ` - `.
+Note that the property name in the Spring Boot 2.x environment is constrained to allow only lowercase letters, numbers and short transverse lines, `[a-z][0-9]` and `-`.

 Reasons:

 In the Spring Boot 2.x environment, ShardingSphere binds the properties through Binder, and the unsatisfied property name (such as camel case or underscore.) can throw a `NullPointerException` exception when the property setting does not work to check the property value.
 Refer to the following error examples:

-underscore case 1: database_inline
+underscore case: database_inline
 ```
 spring.shardingsphere.rules.sharding.sharding-algorithms.database_inline.type=INLINE
 spring.shardingsphere.rules.sharding.sharding-algorithms.database_inline.props.algorithm-expression=ds-$->{user_id % 2}